johnagan/slack-payload/README.md

 ## Why?

 Slack has many events that POST to HTTPS endpoints, including [Slash Commands](https://api.slack.com/slash-commands), [Events API](https://api.slack.com/events-api), and [Interactive Messages](https://api.slack.com/docs/message-buttons).
-Each payload schema is slightly different and adds additional if/then logic to your endpoint logic.
+Each payload schema is slightly different and adds additional if/then logic to your endpoint functions.

 Let's use `user_id` as an example.
 If your endpoint needs this id, your logic might look something like this: